How a SaaS dashboard redesign led to $2 million in net new revenue - eMoney Advisor

 New accordion in accounts card

+We needed to make sure the accounts card scaled for the average number of accounts per client.
 We ran a query and determined that the average number of accounts per client was 14, so we decided to proceed with an accordion style.
 Making this card an accordion allowed it to scale and making the accordions sticky meant users could choose to see what mattered to them.

 The new goals section means a new card for the homepage